compose-spec/compose-spec/spec.md

 Distinction within Volumes, Configs and Secret allows to offer a comparable abstraction at service level, but cover the specific configuration of adequate platform resources for well identified data usages.

+A **Project** is an individual deployment of an application specification on a platform.
+Project name is used to group resources together and isolate them from other applications or other installation of the same Compose specified application with distinct parameters.
+Compose implementation creating resources on platform MUST prefix resource names by project and set label `com.docker.compose.project`.

 ### Illustration sample